avalcarcel9/rtapas/README.md

 **Description**:

-This function trains the TAPAS model from a `tibble` or `data.frame` produced from the `tapas_data` function.
+This function trains the TAPAS model using all binded subject-level `tibble`s produced from the `tapas_data` function.
 The TAPAS model is fit and clamp data is calculated.
 The clamp data contains the predicted threshold when using the 10th and 90th percentile volume from training data.